seohyun2021/Genomics-R/README.md

 http://www.bioconductor.org/help/course-materials/

-Hopely, it can be helpful for people who are interesed in genomics.
+Hopefully, it can be helpful for people who are interested in genomics.

 Have a fun!!!!!